Toronto Metropolitan University (formerly Ryerson University)

 A Growing and Revitalized Campus

-Toronto Met is reshaping the downtown Toronto core with award-winning multi-use buildings and a revitalized campus.
+Toronto Metropolitan University is reshaping the downtown Toronto core with award-winning multi-use buildings and a revitalized campus.
 Newly completed as of September 2020, the Campus Core Revitalization provides our community with new public spaces and a vibrant experience.
-Our campus is home to the iconic Sheldon & Tracy Levy Student Learning Centre (SLC), which shares a symbolic and physical connection to the Toronto Metropolitan University Library, the Centre for Urban Innovation, the Mattamy Athletic Centre (formerly Maple Leaf Gardens), the Ryerson Image Centre and the School of Image Arts.
+Our campus is home to the iconic Sheldon & Tracy Levy Student Learning Centre (SLC), which shares a symbolic and physical connection to the University Library, the Centre for Urban Innovation, the Mattamy Athletic Centre (formerly Maple Leaf Gardens), the Image Centre and the School of Image Arts.

 Our newest building is the impressive Daphne Cockwell Health Sciences Complex, a multi-use building with student residence spaces, the Design Fabrication Zone and is also home to programs in the Faculty of Community Services.